AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/magento-2.4.0-known-issue-integration-tests-fail.md

 ---
-description: This article provides a patch for the Adobe Commerce 2.4.0 issue where integration tests are failing because the declaration of `Dotdigitalgroup\Email\Test\Integration\Model\Sync\Importer\ImporterFailedTest::setUp()` is not compatible with PHPUnit 9 which is used for 2.4.0.
+title: "Adobe Commerce 2.4.0 known issue: integration tests fail"
 labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,dotdigital,integration tests,known issues,patch,troubleshooting,Adobe Commerce, cloud infrastructure,on-premises
-title: 'Adobe Commerce 2.4.0 known issue: integration tests fail'
 ---

-# Adobe Commerce 2.4.0 known issue: integration tests fail

 This article provides a patch for the Adobe Commerce 2.4.0 issue where integration tests are failing because the declaration of `Dotdigitalgroup\Email\Test\Integration\Model\Sync\Importer\ImporterFailedTest::setUp()` is not compatible with PHPUnit 9 which is used for 2.4.0.